 - Eye rings can sometimes be indistinct and they will look similar to black flying foxes.

 - Pale fur on shoulders can vary between individuals.

 - Tall rainforests, gallery forest, mangroves or paperbark forests.

 - Little is known about the life span of spectacled flying foxes in the wild but can live in captivity for 17 years.

-- Mothers carry the young for 3-4 weeks.
+- Mothers give birth upside down and carry the young for 3-4 weeks.

 - Older young stay at the camp until they start to fly.

 - Specialist fruit eater that feeds mostly on rainforest fruits, some eucalyptus nectar and pollen.